Preparing for Sales Meetings: A Step-by-Step Playbook

-Walking into a meeting unprepared is like showing up to a duel without a weapon.
+Walking into a sales meeting unprepared is like showing up to a duel without a weapon.

 You might survive, but you won’t win.

-A polished start—whether virtual or in-person—signals professionalism.
-Imagine beginning a video call with a flawless agenda, tailored insights, and zero tech hiccups.
-That’s how trust is built in seconds. - Credibility = Competitive Edge
+A polished start signals professionalism.
+Imagine beginning a video call with a clear agenda, tailored insights, and zero tech hiccups.
+That’s how trust is built in seconds.

 Without a plan, the prospect steers the discussion.
 With one, you guide them toward the outcome you want.